astropy/specutils/docs/index.rst

 to ``Spectrum`` to reduce confusion about multi-dimensional flux arrays being supported.
 The current class name will be deprecated in version 2.1; importing the old name will work but raise a deprecation warning until then.
-Version 1.20 implemented a ``Spectrum`` class as a simple wrapper around `~specutils.Spectrum1D` so that you may update their code to the new class name now and avoid deprecation warnings when 2.0 releases.
+Version 1.20 implemented a ``Spectrum`` class as a simple wrapper around `~specutils.Spectrum1D` so that you may update your code to the new class name now and avoid deprecation warnings when 2.0 releases.
 Note that the new keyword arguments ``move_spectral_axis`` and ``spectral_axis_index`` being introduced in 2.0 will be ignored in 1.x if used when initializing the ``Spectrum`` class.